You are here

 Marketplace.cms.gov offers posters, fact sheets, and videos on health reform.

-Small businesses, defined as being up to 50 full-time equivalent (FTE) employees, can shop for and purchase health insurance for their employees through their state's SHOP marketplace.
-Similar to the individual marketplace, the SHOP will enable employers to make apples to apples comparisons of qualified health plans and pick one that meets their needs and budget.
-Businesses with up to 25 FTEs and an average annual employee wage of less than $52,000 are eligible for a sliding scale tax credit to purchase health insurance for their employees.
+Small businesses, defined as being up to 50 full-time equivalent (FTE) employees, can shop for and purchase health insurance for their employees through a Small Business Health Options Program (SHOP)-registered agent or broker or directly from an insurance carrier.
+Similar to the individual marketplace, the SHOP will enable employers to make informed decisions about their options and pick coverage that meets their needs and budget.
+Businesses with up to 25 FTEs and an average annual employee wage of less than $50,000 (adjusted for inflation starting in 2014) are eligible for a sliding scale tax credit to purchase health insurance for their employees.
 The qualifying small business must also pay at least 50% of full-time employees' premium costs.
 Beginning in 2014, the amount of the credit is a maximum of 50% of the for-profit employer's health insurance contribution, and 35% for tax-exempt entities.

 How do qualifying small business owners, e.g., physicians who qualify, claim the tax credit?